 The ability to perform well in combat is very important.
-While everyone can use weapons (provided they have enough strength to safely use them), those who are skilled at using a weapon has an increased chance to hit with them in combat.
+While everyone can use weapons (provided they have enough strength to safely use them), those who are skilled at using a weapon have an increased chance to hit with them in combat.
 These combat skills are:

-AXES: Those have this skill have an increased chance to hit an opponent when armed with an axe.
+Axes Those who have this skill have an increased chance to hit an opponent when armed with an axe.
 Many dwarves have this skill.

-BOWS: Those have this skill have an increased chance to hit an opponent when armed with a bow.
+Bows Those who have this skill have an increased chance to hit an opponent when armed with a bow.
 Woodland elves are known to have this skill.

-BRAWL: This represents unarmed combat.
+Brawl This represents unarmed combat.
 Those who know how to brawl have a good chance to affect someone even without weapons.

-DODGE: Characters with this skill get an additional defensive bonus in combat.
+Dodge Characters with this skill get an additional defensive bonus in combat.

-SWORDS: Those have this skill have an increased chance to hit an opponent when armed with a sword.
+Swords Those who have this skill have an increased chance to hit an opponent when armed with a sword.
 Most of the great warriors of Middle-earth have this skill.